 In 2021/22, one Board member had an interest in First Group plc.
+Conflicts of interest are managed in accordance with the Conflicts of Interest Policy or Codes of Conduct for Councillors or Employees.

 Note 20: Investment Principles

 A summary of the Statement of Investment Principles is available on the Pension Fund's website www.nespf.org.uk.
 A full version of the Statement of Investment Principles is available on request from Director of Resources, Aberdeen City Council, Resources, Level 1 West, Business Hub 7, Marischal College, Broad Street, Aberdeen, AB10 1AB.